nitrictech/docs/docs/collections/_index.md

 ### Create a collection

-Declaring a collection for your application can be done in a single line of config-as-code using the nitric SDK:
+Declaring a collection for your application can be done in a single line of code using the Nitric SDK:

 ```javascript
 import { collection } from '@nitric/sdk';